The New Ethics

 The New Ethics is a 1907 book by American zoologist and philosopher J. Howard Moore, published by Ernest Bell in London.
-It advocates for a moral system based on the Golden Rule, extended to all sentient beings.
-Building on his earlier works, including Better-World Philosophy (1899) and The Universal Kinship (1906), Moore presents what he calls the "New Ethics", a philosophy grounded in evolutionary theory and aimed at eliminating anthropocentrism.
-The book promotes animal rights, ethical vegetarianism, socialism, and the women's movement, envisioning a future society based on justice and compassion for all life.
+The book argues for an ethical system based on the Golden Rule and extended to all sentient beings.
+Building on Moore's earlier works, including Better-World Philosophy (1899) and The Universal Kinship (1906), it presents what he calls the "New Ethics": a philosophy grounded in evolutionary theory and opposed to anthropocentrism.

+Moore applies this view to animal rights, ethical vegetarianism, socialism, and the women's movement.
+He argues for a future society based on justice and compassion toward all sentient life.